codesshaman/vagrant_macos_monterey/Readme.md

-# Vagrant virual machine with clean centos-7 on vmware
+# Vagrant virual machine with MacOS

 Your need install vagrant and vmware for up this configuration.